uklans/cache-domains/README.md

 }
 ```

+### Host file format

 There is a separate file for each cacheable service.
 Some notes on formatting:

   - Every line should be a seperate hostname for that service.
-  - Wildcards can be represented with an asterix.
-  - Only one wildcard is permitted per line.
+  - Only one entry is permitted per line.
+  - Wildcards are permitted as per below
+  - Lines starting with a # will be treated as a comment.
+  - Files must end with an empty newline.

+#### Wildcards

+The wildcard format shall be defined as per the below

+  - Wildcards should be represented with an asterix.
   - If a wildcard is used, it should be the first character on the line.
   - Wildcards are not treated as matching null, e.g. `*.example.com` will match `a.example.com` but will not match `example.com`
-  - Lines starting with a # will be treated as a comment.
-  - Files must end with an empty newline.
+  - Only simple domain wildcards will be accepted eg `*.example.com` not `*ww.example.com`

+##### Notes for Squid users

+If you are using these files within a squid dst_domain acl you will need to reformat the wildcard entries to be compliant with the squid acl format.
+The following regex should suffice `s/*\./\./`

 ## Updates